JackFrost260/marcianofoda/marciano foda/Assets/WeatherMaker/Readme.txt

 Player Setup:
 - Ensure the player object has an audio listener component that is enabled.
 This is how Weather Maker identifies a local player.
 - Add a kinematic rigid body to the player object on the same game object as the audio listener.
-- Add a tiny sphere collider (radius of 0.001) to the camera object and make sure the 'trigger' checkbox is selected.
+- Add a tiny sphere collider (radius of 0.001) to the player object and make sure the 'trigger' checkbox is selected.
 Do this to the same object as the audio listener.
 - Adding the rigid body and sphere collider ensures that OnTriggerEnter is properly called in Weather Maker scripts, specifically weather zones.
 - Add a WeatherMakerSoundZoneScript to your player if you want to use sound zones (ambient sound).
 Add this to the same object as the audio listener.
 - The Player prefab object is setup like this if you need an example (WeatherMaker/Prefab/WeatherMakerPlayer.prefab).